-This guide shows you how to design RAG tools specifically for LLMs.
+This guide covers how to design RAG tools for LLMs, from managed solutions to building your own.
 It demonstrates the input patterns that work, the output structures LLMs need, and the best design choices for RAG tools.

 RAG overview